International Business Machines Corporation (IBM) — Fair Value Analysis

 Is IBM overvalued or undervalued right now?

-Based on our Monte Carlo simulations, IBM is currently overvalued, with a median fair value of $217.41 compared to its current price of $289.52.
+Based on our Monte Carlo simulations, IBM is currently overvalued.
+Its current price of $234.32 is significantly higher than our median fair value estimate (P50) of $173.74.

 What is the bear case and bull case for IBM?